Military Disability Rating

 DoD Ratings vs VA Ratings

-The VA first gives Military Disability Ratings after a service member is separated from the military, but these ratings can continually be updated to reflect any changes to the conditions over time.
+The VA gives Military Disability Ratings once a veteran applies for disability benefits.
+These ratings can continually be updated to reflect any changes to the conditions over time.
 If a condition is expected to worsen or improve, the VA may schedule periodic re-evaluations in order to update the rating.
-If they’d like, the veteran can also contact the VA at any time to have their conditions re-evaluated and the ratings updated.
+If they’d like, the veteran can also apply to the VA at any time to have their conditions re-evaluated and the ratings updated.
+If a veteran does not agree with their Military Disability Ratings from the VA, they can submit an appeal to have their ratings reviewed.

 Return to Top